RCgmbh/PiLot/docs/ap.md

 ### Manual setup
 If you don't want to use the script, or the script did not work, you can set up the access point manually, following these steps.

 We need three services: **hostapd**, which creates the local access point, **dnsmasq** which provides IP adresses to the clients and **dhcpcd**, the dhcp client that gets dynamic IP addresses.
-So we just install them both like this:
+So we just install them all like this:
 ```
 sudo apt install -y dnsmasq hostapd dhcpcd
 ```